annshinewu/Fundamentals-of-Python/chapter4.md

 xp: 100
 key: 8a9e65ebb1
 ```
-In the previous excercises, we work on defeining and calling functions.
+In the previous exercises, we work on defeining and calling functions.
 Now, we are going to learn how to pass variables or values into a function.
 Looking at the following code: `def Sum(a, b)`. a and b is the parameter of the function, `Sum()`.
 A `parameter` acts as a variable name for a passed in `argument`.
 For example, we called the function with the following statement, `Sum(10,26)`.
 The argument passed in is 10 and 26.
 When the function was called, a holds the value 10 ,and b hols the value 26.

 A function can require as many parameters as you like, but when you call the function, you should pass in the matching number of arguments.